tatsatb/bestatic/README.md

     source ~/.virtualenvs/bestatic/bin/activate
     pip install Bestatic

 Similar commands can be used to create virtual environment in Windows or mac OS.
 Bestatic can also be installed inside a conda environment.

+Make sure to have a `config.yaml` file and `themes` folder in the working directory (as an example you can use the ones available in this repo).
+You can also run `bestatic quickstart` to create a config.yaml file from scratch and to build a site.